-Find state and local advocates for residents of long-term care facilities by contacting the national Eldercare Locator.
+Find local ombudsmen, who are advocates for residents of long-term care facilities, by locating and contacting the local Area Agency on Aging.

 Mediators

 Find a listing of local mediators on the website of the national Association for Conflict Resolution.
 Mediation can help resolve disputes and may sometimes be an alternative to legal action.